 What other tests might I have along with this test?

 Your healthcare provider may also order other blood tests.
 These include one to check

 your levels of amylase, another digestive enzyme that rises if you have pancreatitis.

-You may also have an ultrasound, CT scan, MRI, a special MRI called a magnetic resonance
+You may also have an abdominal ultrasound, CT scan, or MRI, or a special MRI called

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, the method used